botandrose/sprockets-components/README.md

         └── my-counter.slim
 ```

-The index.js file wires everything up:
+Each component's index.js file wires everything up in a single line:
 ```js
 //= component my-counter
 ```

 Now, from the perspective of the main my-counter.js file, there are two things done:
 1. There is an `HTML` variable available for use in the component.
 It is a string of the compiled template, with the compiled CSS inlined into an interior <style> tag.
-2. `window.customElements.define("my-counter", MyCounter)` is appended to the compiled file.
+2. `window.customElements.define("my-counter", MyCounter)` is appended to the compiled file, so the JavaScript component class should be named appropriately.

-Use the component in your views as a single compiled js file:
+Use the component in your views, as you'd expect.
+Sprockets compiles it all down to a single compiled js file.
+This file can be included directly, or `//= require`d into other files, or exposed to the importmap, or whatever you want!
 ```html.erb
 <!-- app/views/test/test.html.erb -->
 <%= javascript_include_tag "my-counter" %>